DeepScholar-Bench: A Live Benchmark and Automated Evaluation for Generative Research Synthesis: The Dataset

 \section{The \sys Dataset}

-We study the task of generating a related works section of an academic paper, a fundamental research synthesis task.
-We choose this task for two key reasons.
-First, this task is a \emph{real} research task performed by academic experts, allowing our benchmark to reflect realistic, difficult and useful queries.
-Second, the online availability of diverse, high-quality academic papers allows us to develop an \emph{automated} dataset construction pipeline that we can continuously run to obtain new queries over time.

-We construct our dataset by scraping papers from ArXiv~\cite{noauthor_arxivorg_nodate}, which continuously posts thousands of new pre-print papers across a wide array of scientific domains each week.
-We formalize our dataset task as follows: given a description, $d$ of a paper, the goal is to retrieve a set of relevant sources, $S$, and generate a related works sections, $W$, for the paper by synthesizing and citing the retrieved documents.
+We study the task of generating a related works section of an academic paper, a fundamental research synthesis task, for which we leverage human-written exemplars from our automated data pipeline to ground our evaluation.
+We source our dataset queries by scraping ArXiv papers~\citep{noauthor_arxivorg_nodate} accepted at academic conferences, and we formalize our dataset task as follows: given a paper's description $d$, the goal is to retrieve a set of relevant sources $S$ and generate a related works sections $W$ by synthesizing and citing the retrieved documents.
 We briefly overview our automated data collection framework (Section \ref{subsec:automated_dataset}) and describe the dataset instantiation (Section \ref{subsec:dataset_description}) used in our evaluation (Section \ref{sec:results}).
+Appendix~\ref{appendix:dataset} provides additional details.